tomasmcguinness/matter-js-heat-pump/README.md

 I don't know of any commissioner that supports the Heat Pump, outside of `chip-tool`.
 Most will render the thermostat, so you can use that to play with the controls.

-The weather forecast is fixed to a date in the past that had a nice variation.
-The heat loss is set to 5kW with a design temp of -3.
-Weather curve offset is 35 with a slope of 0.5.
+The weather forecast is fixed to a date in the past that had a nice cold spell.

-If you click OFF/HEATING, it will toggle the heat pump on/off (hot water should still happen!)
+If you click OFF/HEATING, it will toggle the heat pump on/off

-You can slide the "Current Time" bar to see the values changes.

 Using the iOS App or the Aqara app, you can adjust the set temperature or change the mode.
 The Aqara app will also show you power consumption!

 # Next Up

-Saving configuration for heat loss and weather curve.
-Show calculated flow temp and flow rates.
-Generate a power forecast for my Energy Manager (https://github.com/tomasmcguinness/matter-js-energy-manager) Implementing heating schedule in Matter (the SDK doesn't support this yet).
+Better calculation of the heat pump's power consumption and flow temperature Implementing heating schedule in Matter (the SDK doesn't support this yet).

 ## Known problems